codahale/grump/README.md

 (To decrypt a message, one simply iterates through the recipients, trying each.)

-After the header comes a series of packets of arbitrary sizes, which are portions of the plaintext encrypted with ChaCha20Poly1305.
+After the header comes a series of packets of arbitrary sizes, which are portions of the plaintext encrypted with ChaCha20Poly1305, using the SHA-512 hash of all previously written bytes as the authenticated data.
 The last packet in a message is flagged as such.

-The final element of a message is an Ed25519 signature of the SHA-512 hash of every nonce and ciphertext (including those in the header) in the order they appear in the message.
-Any attempt to add or remove packets (or recipients) will fail this verification.
+The final element of a message is an Ed25519 signature of the SHA-512 hash of every byte in the message which precedes the signature's frame.
+Any attempt to modify the message will fail this verification.

 ## TODO